-- 1. Turn off the computer and all attached devices. - 2.
-Remove the cover.
-See "Removing the cover" on page 11. - 3.
-Locate the Clear CMOS/Recovery jumper on the system board.
-See "Identifying parts on the system board" on page 12. - 4.
-If necessary, see "Installing adapters" on page 15 to remove any adapters that impede access to the Clear CMOS/Recovery jumper.

-5. Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3).
+- 3. Locate the Clear CMOS/Recovery jumper on the system board.
+See "Identifying parts on the system board" on page 11. - 4.
+If necessary, see "Installing adapters" on page 14 to remove any adapters that impede access to the Clear CMOS/Recovery jumper. - 5.
+Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3). - 6.
+Replace the computer cover and connect the power cord.

-Note: If only two pins exist on the system board, place the jumper across the two pins.

-- 6. Replace the cover and connect the power cord.
 See "Replacing the cover and connecting the cables." - 7.
 Restart the computer, leave it on for approximately 10 seconds.
 Turn off the computer by holding the power switch for approximately 5 seconds.
 The computer will turn off. - 8.
-Repeat steps 2 through 4 on page 24.. - 9.
+Repeat steps 1 through 4 on page 23. - 9.
 Move the jumper back to the standard (pins 1 and 2). - 10.
-Replace the cover and connect the power cord.
+Replace the computer cover and connect the power cord.
 See "Replacing the cover and connecting the cables."